-Expenses are going up, gross is going down and the only way to generate a substantial bottom line is to do volume?
-Did I get it right?
+It’s a safe bet that expenses are going up, gross is going down and the fastest way to generate a substantial bottom line is to do volume.

 If you review history you know that the reason dealers added packs and charged full retail from the service department to the used car department was because sales managers worked from cost up.

-You just got through agreeing with me that average gross will continue to come down.
-Then you have to agree that the only way you will win is to increase volume.
-The only way to increase volume is be able to acquire more cars.
-Am I repeating myself?
+The only way you will win is to increase your volume.
+The only way to increase your volume is to acquire more cars.

-In order to acquire more cars (like CarMax) then you have to have a costing advantage when you go to the block or your front door.
-So, whichever dealers can figure a way to reduce the cost to the cars once they acquire them will win.
+In order to acquire more cars you have to have a costing advantage when you go to the block or your front door.
+The dealers that can figure a way to reduce the cost to the cars once they acquire them will win.

-I believe the reality is the overall shop profits will ultimately go up for these forward thinking dealers.
+As a dealer’s used car volume goes up there will be more used cars going through the shop.
 As the shop profits go up they can sell their cars for even less gross due to the overall volume they are doing.